SalikaThilakarathne/salikathilakarathne.github.io/_posts/2015-05-15-jogashima.md

 ---
 layout: post
-title:  a visit to Jogashima coast
+title:  a visit to Jogashima island
 date: 2023-11-25
 description: one-day trip to this beautiful island at the southern tip of the Miura Peninsula
 tags: travel personal
-categories: sample-posts
+categories: travel-posts
 featured: true
 thumbnail: assets/img/jogashima_1.jpg
 ---